 Butyl tape is a pliable tape with a removable protective film.
 This solvent-based sealant has a strong initial tack that allows it to instantly bond and seals most surfaces—including those where moisture is a factor.
 It provides an excellent airtight and waterproof barrier that will maintain its durability and flexibility through extreme temperatures.
 Additionally, it doesn’t dry out easily and retains its integrity for many years when used, saving time and money on repairs and installs.

 Any surface on which you are using butyl tape should be clean and free of dust and moisture for optimal adhesion.

 Surfaces that butyl tape will stick to include:

 - Rubber roofing

 - Galvanized metal

-- Frosted fibreglass
+- Frosted fiberglass

 One downside of solvent-based butyl tape is that exposure to chemicals like gas, turpentine, and mineral oil will break it down over time.
-Additionally, as it oxidizes with age, it may also show some discolouration, and some varieties are prone to sticking to their backing in warmer weather.
+Additionally, as it oxidizes with age, it may also show some discoloration, and some varieties are prone to sticking to their backing in warmer weather.

-However, despite some minor downsides, this tape is still a favourite among DIY enthusiasts and construction professionals alike.
+However, despite some minor downsides, this tape is still a favorite among DIY enthusiasts and construction professionals alike.
 Butyl tape is used by everyone from RVers needing to seal flanges on their roof vents to construction crews that want to create a tight seal around deck screws and fasteners.
 This tape is also frequently used to protect deck joists and beams from moisture.